chef-boneyard/chef-rfc/new/load-and-converge.md

 # Easy Resource Load And Converge

 With the introduction of `action` on resources, it becomes useful to have a blessed way to get the actual value of the resource.
-This proposal adds `load` and `converge` to help with this purpose, enabling:
+This proposal adds `load_current_value` and `converge_if_changed` to help with this purpose, enabling:

 - Low-ceremony load methods (as easy to write as we can make it)
 - A super easy converge model that automatically compares current vs. desired